joshday/OnlineStats.jl/doc/index.md

 # Overview

-This documentation is a work in progress.

 `OnlineStats` is a Julia package which fits statistical models for online or streaming data.

 ### Weighting Schemes
-When creating an OnlineStat, one can optionally specify the weighting to be used (with the exception of `Adagrad`).
+When creating an OnlineStat, one can optionally specify the weighting to be used (with the exception of `Adagrad`, which aims to remove the necessity of choosing hyperparameters).
 Updating a statistic or model involves one of two forms:

-- weighted average: `λ * some_update + (1 - λ) * current_value`
+- weighted average: `λ * newval + (1 - λ) * θ`, or equivalently `θ + λ * (newval - θ)`
-- gradient-based:  `current_value -= λ * estimated_gradient`
+- gradient-based:  `θ - λ * gradient`

 The following schemes are supported for determining weights: